0luwatamilore/ConnectXApp/README.md

 The following **optional** features are implemented:

 * [ ] User can see the relative timestamp for each post (e.g., "5m", "1h").
+* [ ] User can view posts from different communities.
 * [ ] User can view their profile with additional information.
 * [ ] User can like or comment on a post.
 * [ ] User can reply to other users’ comments.